RaphielGang/Telegram-Paperplane/README.md

 - Add your API_KEY, API_HASH and LOGGER, and other stuff to config.py(You need to create it, a sample is provided)

+- Remove the warning provided in sample_config, it is to avoid just rename and leave cases

+- Or you use them as ENV Variables, upto your ease

-- Start the userbot: `python3 app.py`
+- Start the userbot: `python3 -m userbot`

 ### Commands available(will be constantly updated):